grantmeaccess/soundcite/README.md

+# Forked for CUNY Graduate School of Journalism students

 # Inline audio players.
 Easy to make.
 Seamless to publish.

 Usually adding audio to a text story is an uncomfortable choice.
 Either the user reads or listens but never both.
 Until now.